nolanknill/lab-building-components/README.md

 In this lab you will be starting with the BrainStation template that you are familiar with.
 The starter code has already turned the `body` of the page into a large component called `Main` for you.

-To get started, please download the starter files [here](https://api.brainstation.io/content/link/1Wkfb4W45FpgRevfnvm7wM3yI61-1Vs-3).
+To get started, please download the starter files from Slack.

 ## Instructions